Fire and rescue services

 We advise:

-Exercise a high degree of caution in Paraguay due to the high level of crime.
+Exercise a high degree of caution in Paraguay due to the threat of violent crime.

 Call 911.